zdw/instadmg/AddOns/createUser/README.txt

 _That Being Said_
 If you choose this method, you MUST delete the "password_hash" file in the package as the script will use it first if it is there regardless of what you put in the USERDATA file.

-Seriously, ask for assistance on a mailing list or the AFP548 forums if the "password_hash" doesn't work for you, we're more than happy to help out.
+Seriously, ask for assistance on a mailing list, ##osx-server IRC(on freenode) or the AFP548 forums if the "password_hash" doesn't work for you, we're more than happy to help out.

 That's it!
 Once you have set up the package, you can then insert it into your build train for InstaDMG, and also distribute it using ARD